The September Issue – Film ReviewDecember 31, 2015

 Wintour does, however, wield an enormous amount of power in the fashion world.
 She can get designers to change the fabric that they make their creations out of to something that the vendors agree is more wearable, and they breathlessly await her verdict on new collections, which she sees at the studio in the design stage.

 A high street retailer asks her to recommend a guest designer, and they accept her choice, a young designer called Thayat who has since risen assuredly in the fashion world.
-Having Anna Wintour’s support counts for a very great deal.
+The The September Issue shows that having Anna Wintour’s support counts for a very great deal.

 A Glimpse into Fashion